Alex and Ricky each have their favorite – and least favorite – tools for marking quilts. They debate the merits and drawbacks of various tools.

 From Chapter Four

-Janna demonstrates on the Bloc Loc Drunkards Path 4 X 4 ruler, the Bloc Loc Triangle in a Square 3 X 3 ruler and other of the Bloc Loc Rulers.
+Janna demonstrates on the Bloc Loc Drunkards Path 4 X 4 ruler, the Bloc Loc Triangle in a Square 3 X 3 ruler and other versions of the Bloc_Loc rulers.

-After watching the show with Nola Emery on TQS Janna wanted to help out Nola Emery who started quilting after her accident, so they designed the Bloc Loc Slip not right hander ruler.
-Janna Thomas has also released her latest book, called Border Bling 1.
+After watching the show with Nola Emerie on TQS, Janna wanted to help her out.
+So Janna and Nola, who started quilting after her accident, designed the Bloc Loc Slip not right hander ruler.
+Janna Thomas has also released her latest book called Border Bling 1.